SeppeN-2157976/SeppeNijsen/README.md

 - 👋 Hi, I’m @SeppeNijsen
-- 🛫 I’m interested in gliding
+- 🛫 I’m a glider pilot and love ATC
-- 💻 I’m currently learning Computer Science
+- 💻 I’m currently studying Computer Science
 - 📫 How to reach me: seppe.nijsen@student.uhasselt.be

 <!---